 Many people who struggle with addictions to drugs or alcohol are also diagnosed with mental health disorders — and vice versa.
-While mental illness and addiction are two very different diagnoses, they can impact the same person at the same time.
-This is called co-occuring disorders or comorbidity.
-Because substance abuse and mental health have such a strong link, many find it difficult to discover which disorder came first.
+While mental illness and addiction are two very different diagnoses, they can impact the same person simultaneously.
+This is called co-occurring disorders or comorbidity.
+Because substance abuse and mental health have such a strong link, many find it challenging to discover which disorder came first.

 For some people, addiction masks the symptoms of an underlying mental health condition.
-Others have addictions that grew so powerful they sparked adverse mental health symptoms.
+Others have disorders that grew so powerful they sparked adverse mental health symptoms.

 No matter which illness impacted your life first, treatment can make a life-changing difference and help you break the bonds of these terrible diseases.